toastxc/DoE-Network-Kit-Linux/README.md

 # For contributors
 There are a few rules for contributing to this project
-- never package certificates, only downlaod them from restricted repositories
+- Never package certificates, only downlaod them from restricted repositories
-- keep this repository private
+- Keep this repository private